SamuelOgutu/U.SHousingUnitsCensus2014/README.md

 This project serves as a practical exercise to showcase my data analysis skills, applying techniques learned from tutorials to a real-world dataset.

 By sharing this project on GitHub, I aim to contribute to the open-source community and provide a valuable resource for fellow data analysts, researchers, and anyone interested in exploring and visualizing U.S. census data on housing completion.
-Through collaboration and feedback, we can collectively improve our skills and insights in the field of data analysis.